-The course consists of six modules.
+The course consists of several modules.
 Each module deals with a major well-defined topic.

 Module 1: Essential Python for those with no experience of programming or of Python.
 Module 2: Software design principles and their realisation in Python.
 Module 3: Object-Oriented Programming (OOP) in Python.
 Module 4: Functional Programming (FP) in Python.
 Module 5: Advanced Python Topics.
 Module 6: System Development and Design Patterns in Python applications.
+Module 7: Numerical Libraries.

-This course can be taken on two levels: first, for beginners and novices, we advise modules 1 to 4 while modules 5 and 6 are for more experienced programmers as well as for those who feel confident with the first four modules.
+This course can be taken on two levels: first, for beginners and novices, we advise modules 1 to 4 while modules 5 and 8 are for more experienced programmers as well as for those who feel confident with the first four modules.